mustafaalsalmi1999/AlSalmi-QMC-DFT-calculator-Python/README.md

-#  AlSalmi-DFT-python
+#  AlSalmi-DFT-QMC-python

-Alsalmi-DFT-Python is your open-source gateway to understanding the fundamental concepts behind two powerful electronic structure calculation methods: Density Functional Theory (DFT) and Quantum Monte Carlo (QMC).
+AlSalmi-DFT-QMC-Python is your open-source gateway to understanding the fundamental concepts behind two powerful electronic structure calculation methods: Density Functional Theory (DFT) and Quantum Monte Carlo (QMC).
 This lightweight code is designed for accessibility and clarity, making it the perfect tool to:

 1-Grasp the core principles of DFT and QMC, the workhorses of modern materials science and chemistry.
 2-Gain hands-on experience with practical implementations of these techniques.